-A circle is four people, all strangers to each other, who are brought together to do something good.
-The group meets once, and the host plans something fun for the group to do.
-It can be cooking, gardening or even a game night.
+A circle is four people, all strangers to each other, who meet up to do something together.
+The group meets only once.
+The host plans something fun for the group to do, it can be cooking, a museum visit or a game night.

 Here are some suggestions on what you could do together:

 - Organizing cupboards or storage

 - Meet-ups online (ask our coordinator for tips on what to do;))

 For the time being we suggest meeting online, but it is up to you as a group to decide how you want to meet.
 We follow the instructions from the authorities when it comes to COVID19.

 We recommend meet-ups of 2-3 hours each, so everyone knows what to expect.

 Choose tasks that you can do together in a group or in the same space.
 That way you can concentrate on the most important; spending time together.